starkfire/classicrack/docs/source/index.rst

 Supported Ciphers
 -----------------
-* Affine (no stable cracking implementation yet)
+* Affine
 * Atbash
 * Caesar
 * ROT13

 Cryptanalysis
 -------------
-So far, the project can only perform cryptanalysis on supported ciphers, and only works when the cipher used is known.
-It does not yet include modules for discerning what cipher is used in a text.
+For cracking, cipher implementations have a ``crack()`` method.
+Implementations of some ciphers, such as ROT-13 and Atbash do not have it, since the ``decode()`` method already performs the same task.

+So far, classicrack can only perform cryptanalysis on ciphers with keyspace weaknesses (e.g. Affine, Caesar).
+Implementations for other ciphers such as Vigenere might be added soon.

 Install
 -------